milanvthakor/task-manager-api/README.md

 #### Update Task
 - **URL**: `/api/tasks/{id}`
 - **Method**: `PUT`
-- **Description**: This API endpoint allows users to update a task details by providing its unique ID.
-User is allowed to update details of only his/her task.
+- **Description**: This API endpoint allows users to update task details by providing its unique ID.
+The user is allowed to update details of only his/her task.
 - **Headers**:
     - `Authorization` (string, required): The `Authorization` header must be set with a valid authentication token obtained from the `/login` endpoint.
 Use the format `Authorization: Bearer <token>`.
-- **Request Body**: The request body must be in JSON format and can include the any of the following fields:
+- **Request Body**: The request body must be in JSON format and can include any of the following fields:
     - `title` (string, optional): The title of the task.
     - `description` (string, optional): The description of the task.
     - `status` (string, optional): The status of the task.
-It can have one of the following values: "todo", "in progress", "done".
+It can have one of the following values: "todo", "in progress", or "done".
 - **Example Request**:
     ```
     PUT /api/tasks/1